 So when I looked into Public Rec and their so-called “technical apparel,” I was definitely curious.

-I had never heard of Public Rec before one of their PR reps reached out to ask if I’d be willing to collaborate on something with them.
+I had never heard of Public Rec before one of their PR reps reached out to ask if I’d be willing to try their products.

 And with that disclosure out of the way, on to the review!

 The very first thing I noticed when I put them on is that they have a lot of stretch, which for me is a very good thing, because I’m not the skinny wannabe sk8er boi that I used to be.

 I tend to hover between a 32 and 34 waist.